What you’ll learn

 Will QuickMD prescribe Subutex® for opioid addiction?

-Most of the time, no. QuickMD providers will only prescribe Subutex® if you have a documented allergy to naloxone, and you’ll need medical records showing that allergy.
+Most of the time, no. QuickMD providers will only prescribe Subutex if you have a documented adverse drug reaction to naloxone, and you’ll need medical records showing that effect.

 Our approach to prescribing buprenorphine